All you need for a home spa party with the girls!

 Treatments to make:

 After each mask, have the girls rinse and follow with a moisturizer.
-You can have an inexpensive, basic moisturizer or sunscreen on hand or have your guests bring along their favorites.
+You can have an inexpensive, basic moisturizer or sunscreen on hand or have your guests bring along their favorites (Cetaphil Daily Hydrating Lotion is a safe bet for most skin types).

 The key here is relaxation, so don’t stress yourself out by going overboard on the spread.
 Keep your fixin’s light and easy with a mix of homemade and store-bought finger foods.
-Add an eco-spa touch to your decor with sustainably produced serving plates made from fallen leaves from sites like Smarty Had a Party.
+Add an eco-spa touch to your decor with sustainably produced serving plates made from fallen leaves.
 Cleanup is easy because they’re disposable (and pretty).

 Food to fix: